figentropy/CalculateOhmValue/README.md

 ## Documentation

-Below is a link to a CHM file containing documentation of the project.

-- Project Documentation in CHM format: https://github.com/figentropy/CalculateOhmValue/blob/master/Documentation.chm
+Documentation of the project is found in the Documentation folder as both a CHM file or as a website viewable from the index.html file.